terragrids/dapp/README.md

 The authentication protocol loosely follows the proposed [ARC-0014](https://github.com/algorandfoundation/ARCs/pull/84) and is described more in detail [here](#stateless-authentication).

 Once the Algorand Project Smart Contract is successfully deployed, the project information is stored entirely on decentralised systems, i.e. the Algorand blockchain and IPFS.
-The smart contract exposes an API to further interact and update its state, as described in a separate section.
+The smart contract exposes an API to further interact and update its state, as described in [this section](#editing-projects).

+A project is represented quite similarly to an NFT on the Algorand blockchain.
+It is an Algorand Smart Contract deployed on the blockchain which points to the URL of the current project metadata file pinned on IPFS.
+The URL of the metadata file and its integrity hash are updated on the Smart Contract to a new one every time the project is updated by a user.

 ### Viewing open projects by current user